Blagoja95/todo-app/README.md

 `handleAddTask(input) { this.model.addTask(input); }`

-- Model will create a task object whit his dynamically created, id number, task content is sent from the controller, and all tasks are created uncompleted.
+- Model will create a task object with his dynamically created, id number, task content is sent from the controller, and all tasks are created uncompleted.
 - Model will then push that newly created object to the tasks array that is in this app main task messenger.

 `addTask(taskContent) { const task = { id: this.tasks.length > 0 ? this.tasks[this.tasks.length - 1].id + 1 : 1, content: taskContent, complete: false, }; `